HoustonTracker 2 Manual

 xy > 0 - jump back y rows in the pattern, repeating the section x times.

 The Bxy effect should not be nested (ie. don't put a Bxy loop within another Bxy loop), because doing so will lead to an infinite loop.
 Beware, HT2 does

 ||Cut the note on channel 1 after xx ticks.
 Using this effect can make the sound output slightly more noisy.

 Using this effect will disable the 8xx (exec note table ch3) effect.

 ||Set the drum mode, where xx is 0x00..0x4F.
 Refer to the drums section for details.

-E02 - reset all effects except speed and duty cycles.
+E82 - as above, but does not reset speed and duty cycles.

-E03 - reset all effects except speed, duty cycles, and panning settings.
+E83 - as above, but does not reset speed, duty cycles, and panning settings.

 TIP: When entering this effect while the player is running, make sure to enter the parameter first, and then the F command.

 To save your current work in progress, press [ALPHA], [Y=]